 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The city is continuing to offer rental assistance to residents impacted with a financial hardship due to the pandemic.
-The city was awarded an additional $599,913 in Community Development Block Grant funds as part of the federal CARES Act.
+The city has $175,000 in grant funds remaining, at this time, for rental assistance.

 Rental assistance is provided on a first-completed application and first qualified/eligible basis, and is for rental housing costs that incurred on or after March 11, 2020.
 These funds provide rental assistance to eligible households for a three-month maximum per household.
 Applications are being accepted until the funds are depleted.